LEBOUCHER33/DL_projects/README.md

 4- Set up environment: Create a Python virtual environment

-5- Install dependencies: Run the script script_venv.sh on the supercomputer to install libraries from the transferred folder.
+5- Install dependencies on the supercomputer from the transferred folder

 6- Job scheduling: Use the supercomputer’s scheduler to submit training and evaluation jobs